 1/8 tsp salt

-2 Tbsp canola or other mild-tasting liquid vegetable oil
+2 Tablespoons canola or other mild-tasting liquid vegetable oil

-2 Tbsp real maple syrup (Agave will work too.
-I've also used vanilla Torani in a pinch).
+2 Tablespoons real maple syrup (Agave will work too.
+I've also used vanilla Torani in a pinch.
+I was unimpressed by the chocolateyness of the time I tried Hershey's, but they tasted fine.)

 1 tsp vanilla extract

 Handful of chocolate chips.
-Or white chocolate chips, if you have vegan ones.
+Or white chocolate chips.
 Or dip the dough balls in spiced sugar for snickerdoodles, if you prefer.

 Preheat oven to 350.
 You can basically dump everything in and mix it with a fork.
 Form into small balls, about 1- 1 1/2 inches in diameter, place on a lightly greased or parchment covered cookie sheet and flatten slightly.
 Bake for 8-11 minutes, until lightly browned on the edges.
 (Or eat the dough raw.
 I don't care).
 Let sit about 5 minutes before you try to remove them from the sheet.

-Variant: Substitute 1/4 cup flour and 1/2 cup oatmeal for the 1/2 cup flour, and add 1/2 tsp cinnamon and a handful of raisins, dried cranberries, and/or nuts.
+Variant: Substitute 1/4 cup + 1 Tablespoon flour and 1/2 cup oatmeal for the 1/2 cup flour, and add 1/2 tsp cinnamon and a handful of raisins, dried cranberries, and/or nuts.

 No comments: